 The hawthorn tree also carries a decent amount of folkloric tales, and some spiritual significance.
 It is a symbol of fertility to some cultures, and a way to ward off evil spirits to others.

-25. The Black Locust Tree (Robinia Pseudoacacia)
+35. The Black Locust Tree (Robinia Pseudoacacia)

 The black locust tree is sometimes referred to as a “false acacia” (hence the inclusion of “pseudo” in its scientific name) because they are very difficult to distinguish from one another.

-The black locust in native to North America, but is also considered as an invasive species because its just too good at populating areas where there is no shade competition.
+The black locust in native to North America, but is also considered as an invasive species because it’s just too good at populating areas where there is no shade competition.
 They are capable of turning grasslands into a forest ecosystem.

 They have been cultivated to many other continents, and countries, including Asia, Europe, Africa, south America, Pakistan India, Canada, and New Zealand.
 They appreciate all kinds of soils, but grow the best in areas that aren’t too moist and get a ton of sunlight.

 Black locust wood in the toughest hardwood that can be found in North America, and is considered to be very valuable for this reason.
-They’re an excellent tree to plant to help with soil eroison, and the wood is used for furniture, flooring, fence posts, and small boats.
+They’re an excellent tree to plant to help with soil erosion, and the wood is used for furniture, flooring, fence posts, and small boats.

 They have very straight trunks with a narrow crown, beautifully colored leaves, and stunning flowers that bloom in the shape of a butterfly that are a valuable resource to nectar loving insects.

-26. The Honey Locust Tree (Gleditsia triacanthos)
+36. The Honey Locust Tree (Gleditsia Triacanthos)